ssmpl-apps/Dropwizard-hystrix-NR-demo/dropwizard-hystrix/README.md

 -Run the Producer as - java -jar target/DropWizardExample-1.0-SNAPSHOT.jar server

 If the JDK versions are different use 'mvn clean install' to generate a new jar.

+Got to http://localhost:9090/integrate/getreq to see the consumer API running with Hystrix and go to http://localhost:9091/ to view the Hystrix Metrics